-Leadership is about power and influence-but young leaders quickly become confused about the center of power and its purposes.
-There are really only two alternatives–power centers around the leader or the leader learns to give power away.
+Leadership is about power and influence.
+Young leaders can quickly become confused about the center of power and its purposes.
+There are really only two alternatives: either power centers around the leader, or the leader learns to give power away.
 Young leaders often want to control and be served.
 These are marks of the leader being at the center of power.
-But servant leadership is about making others the focus–therefore empowering others for success.
+But servant leadership is about making others the focus, therefore empowering others for success.
 Power sharing also reveals itself when you have shared leadership.
-In our organization we usually employ two team leaders for every team-a man and a woman.
+In our organization we usually employ two team leaders for every team, a man and a woman.
 A leader’s ability to come to the table as equals and truly honor the other leader demonstrates maturity.
+A good leader also recognizes the wealth of ability in the room and seeks to empower anyone who can advance the mission.
 Immaturity requires the other leader to be subservient to them.

-2. Leading towards your team’s needs-not simply your own
+Mark #2 Leading towards your team’s needs, not simply your own

 Leading up is about response to authority.
-Immature leaders complain about the leaders over them rather than respectfully engaging them.
-Immature leaders diminish their leaders to others rather than communicating respectfully about them.
-Mature leaders are not “salute and obey” leaders-but they are also not rebellious.
-They know how to rightfully and respectfully dialogue with those in authority over them–and trust God fully who positioned those leaders in the first place.
+Immature leaders complain about the leaders over them, rather than respectfully engaging them.
+Immature leaders diminish those in authority over them to others, instead of communicating respectfully about them.
+Mature leaders are able to trust God fully for those He has positioned over them.

 What are your thoughts on this important topic?
 Let’s all move towards greater leadership maturity!